 How Caching Works

-When a visitor requests a page:
+When a Shopper visits a page:

 Miva checks if a cached version of the page already exists.